ozzieem/Uni/README.md

 Programming_DB includes all assigments from the Database course.
 Beginner level.

+Programming_DCN includes all assigments from the Data Communication and Networks course.
+Intermediate level.

 Programming_Java includes all assignments from the Java for Interfaces and Networks course.
 Advanced level.

 Programming_Methodology includes all the projects for the course in C++ and C#.
 Intermediate level.